NixOS/rfcs/rfcs/0145-doc-strings.md

 The following are the envisioned goals

 - be able to generate documentation from code for any nix expression.
-- be able to distinuish between documentation-relevant comments and unrelated comments.
+- be able to distinguish between documentation-relevant comments and unrelated comments.
 - make doc comments easy to write and read
 - be able to parse and render doc comments nicely
 - standardize a format for doc comments that can be extended by further RFCs

-> Hint: Generating static documentation is a controverse topic in nixpkgs.
+> Hint: Generating static documentation is controvert topic in nixpkgs.
 It was found that is impossible to generate accurate documentation statically.
-A correct solution would involve evalution of expressions in some way.
+A correct solution would involve evaluation of expressions in some way.
 This already goes deeply into implementation details and is thus not further discussed in this document.

 ## Current State